agungpradhika/barrans-ecommerce/README.md

 ## About Simple Ecommerce Backend

-Simple Ecommerce Backend is built with Laravel 6, best use with PostgreSQL.
+Simple Ecommerce Backend is built with Laravel 6, best use with MYSQL.

 After cloning this project, run this command: